jaythad13/Mathematikezettelkasten/Fourier Analysis --- math-139/notes/Convolutions.md

 ### Properties of convolution

 Convolution is a really nice operation.
-In particular, it turns $2\pi$-periodic integrable functions into a commutative Banach algebra.
+In particular, it turns $2\pi$-periodic integrable functions into a commutative Banach algebra (with respect to the $L^1$ norm).
 In addition,

 ##### _proposition:_ convolutions are continuous